sathomas/jsDataV.is/src/text/ch3/05-click-events.md

 ### Step 4: Animation

-For a final touch to our visualization, let's do something about the abrupt hiding and revealing of the visualization components.
+For the final touch to our visualization, let's do something about the abrupt hiding and revealing of the visualization components.
 A smoother animation will help our users follow the transition, and jQuery makes it easy enough to implement.
 There are lots of animation effects available in the jQuery <span class="smcp">UI</span> library, but the basic functionality of jQuery's core is fine for this example.
 We simply replace the `show()` and `hide()` functions with `slideDown()` and `slideUp()` respectively.

 ``` {.javascript .numberLines}
 .on('sparklineClick', function(ev) {